cassioss/my-pocket/README.md

 # MyPocket

-Android application for financial management
+Android application for financial management, made using Android Studio.